bopo/bitfeeds/README.md

-BitcoinExchangeFH - Bitcoin exchange market data feed handler
+BitFeeds - Bitcoin exchange market data feed handler
 ===============

-BitcoinExchangeFH is a slim application to record the price depth and trades in various exchanges.
+BitFeeds is a slim application to record the price depth and trades in various exchanges.
 You can set it up quickly and record the all the exchange data in a few minutes!

 Users can